This blog may contain affiliate links. Read our disclosure policy for more info.

 I’ve visited Chichen Itza both on my own and on a guided tour, and I have to admit I learned so much from my guide that now when I visit any historical site, I have to book a guide!

-What I’m saying is that a tour of Chichen Itza is a no-brainer, especially if you’re staying in the nearby tourist areas of Cancun, Tulum, and Playa del Carmen because there are so many different tours available suited to every budget!
+What I’m saying is that a tour of Chichen Itza is a no-brainer, especially if you’re staying in the nearby tourist areas of Cancun, Puerto Morelos, Tulum, and Playa del Carmen because there are so many different tours available suited to every budget!

-How much do tours to Chichen Itza from Cancun cost?
+How Much do Tours to Chichen Itza From Cancun Cost?

 Tours from Cancun of Chichen Itza vary greatly in price, and the cost depends on a number of factors, such as whether you want a group or a private tour and how many other stops it includes.